 How to Advertise on Google to Boost Your Small Business

-What Are Google Ads and How Do They Work?
+What Are Google Ads & How Do They Work?

-Google Ads, formerly known as Google AdWords, are a type of pay-per-click (PPC) advertising platform.
+Google Ads, formerly Google AdWords, is a pay-per-click (PPC) advertising platform.
 An advertiser (including many small business owners like yourself) pays to have their ad shown to relevant audiences by picking keywords – specific to their business that searchers might use on Google – and “bidding” on them.

 To get started in Google Ads, you choose what type of ad campaign you want to run:

 If you’re just getting started with Google Ads, search ads are a great option to start with.
-Here’s how those works in a nutshell:
+Here’s how those work in a nutshell:

 - A person searches for something in Google.
 Let’s say they’re searching for roofing companies in their area of Minnetonka, Minnesota.

-- You, the owner of a roofing company in the area, previously bid a certain amount of money to have your website show up every time a user types “roofing companies in Minnetonka” in a Google search.
+- You, the owner of a roofing company in the area, previously bid a certain amount of money to have your website appear whenever a user types “roofing companies in Minnetonka” in a Google search.

-Google is not the only place you can use paid search to reach your target audience; other search engines like Bing operate their own advertising networks.
-But for today, let’s just continue our focus on Google Ads.
+Google is not the only place to use paid search to reach your target audience; Other search engines like Bing operate their own advertising networks.
+For today, let’s just continue our focus on Google Ads.

 To sum it up: You need a quality ad and a decent bid in order to compete with other ads.

-If you provide products or services customers typically need in a timely manner and are likely to search for online, Google Ads offer a cost-effective way to generate leads.
+If you provide products or services customers typically need in a timely manner and are likely to search for online, Google Ads offers a cost-effective way to generate leads, including:

-- Google Ads allow you to target “high-intent” keywords potential customers use when they are searching for your products or services.
+- Google Ads allows you to target “high-intent” keywords potential customers use when they are searching for your products or services.